Shopping in Preston

 Preston's indoor and outdoor markets are undergoing an exciting transformation.
 The markets remain open, with the new markets due to open in Winter 2017/18.
 Until then you can find fresh and local meat, fish, fruit and veg as well as gifts, books, clothes and pet supplies...
 The list goes on.

 Preston features a large selection of high street brands and plenty of quirky independent shops, including beauty salons, boutiques, gift shops and jewellers.
-Better still, all these shops have a wide range of quality products and services on offer, spread over a relatively compact area - so, whether you’re taking in the main thoroughfare of Fishergate or its many side-streets, you can be sure you won't have to walk too far to reach your next stop.
+Better still, all these shops have a wide range of quality products and services on offer.
+So, whether you’re taking in the main thoroughfare of Fishergate or its many side-streets, you can be sure you won't have to walk too far to reach your next stop.

 On visiting the city, make sure you take a walk down Friagate, Cannon St, Guild Hall St, Lune St and Winckley St to discover some hidden gems.